-E3D Sock - During the testing we didn't find the E3D sock to be very good, it tends to fall off and cause print failures and even damage the printer.
+E3D Sock - During the testing, we didn't find the E3D sock to be very good, as it tends to fall off and cause print failures and even damage the printer.
 Failed prints can get stuck to the nozzle and break it.
-However so if you want to test them, we do have them in stock and we can add it for free to your next order, just leave a note.
+However, if you want to test them, we do have them in stock and we can add it for free to your next order - just leave a note.

 Thermal Runaway because of the thermistor connector.
-New connector can become loose over time, try reseating it.
+The new connector can become loose over time, try re-seating it.
 If it doesn't help, the small thermistor wires got broken inside the connector where it is crimped, you best bet is to cut away the connector all together, splice the wires and solder them together.
-Our manufacturing process is being adjusted (11 Oct 2016) so new printers will come like this.
+Our manufacturing process is being adjusted (11 Oct 2016) so new printers will come with the updated thermistor wiring.

 Temperature graph with loose thermistor connector before and after the fix